 - If there is a largely differing age gap between the couple, it is sometimes preferable for the older spouse who will access their superannuation earlier to build up their super account at the expense of the younger spouse in the short term.
 This enables earlier access to larger amounts of the couple’s super savings.
 The younger spouse also has more time to address that initial imbalance.

-- In regard to contribution splitting, the receiving spouse must be either under 65 or, if over their preservation age, still gainfully employed.
+- In regards to contribution splitting, the receiving spouse must be either under 65 or, if over their preservation age, still gainfully employed.

 There are other areas which may need to be taken into consideration and it is always a good idea to seek professional advice from a qualified adviser.